-Additionally, during the year ended December 31, 2012 the Company entered into four agreements with consultants for services.
+During the year ended December 31, 2012, the Company entered into four agreements with consultants for services.
 In connection with the agreements, the Company issued a total of 650,000 warrants to purchase common stock, at prices ranging from \$1.70 to \$3.24, with lives ranging from two to five years, to be earned over service periods of up to six months.
-The fair value of the warrants was estimated to be approximately \$889,000, which was recognized as a prepaid asset and was amortized over the term of the consulting agreements.
+The fair value of the warrants was estimated to be approximately \$890,000, which was recognized as a prepaid asset and was amortized over the term of the consulting agreements.
 These warrants were classified as equity instruments because they do not contain any anti-dilution provisions.
 The Black-Scholes model, using volatility rates ranging from 79.8% to 103.8% and risk-free interest rate factors ranging from 0.24% to 0.63%, were used to determine the value.
 The value has been amortized over the term of the agreements.
-The Company recognized approximately \$72,000 and \$889,000 during the three months ended June 30, 2013 and for the period from April 19, 2007 (inception) through June 30, 2013, respectively related to these services.
+The Company recognized approximately \$72,000 during the three months ended June 30, 2013 related to these services.